vitorepsantos/java-8/java-8-design-patterns/Creational Patterns - Builder.md

 Here are other implementation issues to consider:

-1. **Assembly and construction interface**.
+1. **Assembly and construction interface**

    * Builders construct their products in step-by-step fashion.
-Therefore the Builder class interface must be general enough to allow the construction of products for all kinds of concrete builders.
+Therefore the **Builder class interface must be general enough** to allow the construction of products for all kinds of concrete builders.

    * A key design issue concerns the model for the construction and assembly process.
-A model where theresults of construction requests are simply appended to the product is usually sufficient.
-In the RTFexample, the builder converts and appends the next token to the text it has converted so far.
+A model where the results of construction requests are simply appended to the product is usually sufficient.
+In the RTF example, the builder converts and appends the next token to the text it has converted so far.

-   * But sometimes you might need access to parts of the product constructed earlier.
-In the Maze example wepresent in the Sample Code, the MazeBuilder interface lets you add a door between existing rooms.
-Treestructures such as parse trees that are built bottom-up are another example.
-In that case, the builder wouldreturn child nodes to the director, which then would pass them back to the builder to build the parentnodes.
+   * But sometimes **you might need access to parts** of the product constructed earlier.
+In the Maze example we present in the Sample Code, the MazeBuilder interface lets you add a door between existing rooms.
+Tree structures such as parse trees that are built bottom-up are another example.
+In that case, the builder would return child nodes to the director, which then would pass them back to the builder to build the parent nodes.

 2. **Why no abstract class for products?**